Train to Pakistan: Plays

 A play based on this novel and having the same title "Train to Pakistan", however the first chapter "Dacoity" was staged at Lamakaan - an open cultural space in Hyderabad, India.
 The play was staged by a theatre group called Aami.
 The play was adapted and directed by Krishna Shukla.
 This play was staged three times, the latest being on 26 August 2014.

 A Hindi play translated by Usha Mahajan, dramatized by Suman Kumar and directed by Amar Sah (Amar Nath Sah) was staged by Bela Theatre Karwaan on 29 December 2019 at Kamani Auditorium (Mandi House, Delhi), 10 January 2020 and last production on 23 January 2020.
 It received standing ovation on each show.

 2006 edition

 Roli Books in New Delhi published a new edition of the novel together with 66 of Margaret Bourke-White's photographs of the violence.
 In late 2006, Roli was hoping to find an international distributor for the edition at the Frankfurt Book Fair (in October, 2006).

-Train to Pakistan has also translated into the Kannada(ಕನ್ನಡ) and Tamil languages as same titled by Dr.M B Ramamurthy and Raman Raja respectively.
+Train to Pakistan has also been translated into Kannada (ಕನ್ನಡ) and Tamil (தமிழ்) under the same title by Dr. M B Ramamurthy and Raman Raja respectively.
 In 1976, it was translated into Telugu (తెలుగు) by Late Akundi Narayana Murthy.
-Prior to bringing into book form, it was serialized in the then popular Telugu Magazine Krishna Patrika.
+Prior to its publication in a book format, it was serialized in the then popular Telugu Magazine Krishna Patrika.